camaraproject/Governance/ProjectCharter.md

 Votes may take the form of a single proposal, with the option to vote yes or no, or the form of multiple alternatives.

-A vote on a single proposal is considered successful if more eligible to vote in favor than against.
+A vote on a single proposal is considered successful if more eligible to vote are in favor than against.

 If there are multiple alternatives, participants may vote for one or more alternatives, or vote “no” to object to all alternatives.
 It is not possible to cast an “abstain” vote.
 A vote on multiple alternatives is considered decided in favor of one alternative if it has received the most votes in favor, and a vote from more than half of those voting.
 Should no alternative reach this quorum, another vote on a reduced number of options may be called separately.